-Tie pads offer the greatest cost savings when they are installed on track sections subjected to especially high loads.
+S leeper pads offer the greatest cost savings when they are installed on track sections subjected to especially heavy loads.
 There we can find the biggest economic advantage.
-"At a daily traffic load of 77000 total short tons, we see a static cost reduction of one third or an internal rate of return of 16 %", said Stefan Marschnig from LCC rail consult, a research partner of Graz University of

-Technology, summarising the results.
-An internal rate of return3 of 5 % is already achieved at a traffic load of 11000 total short tons per day.
-The saving effects of under tie pads will be increased further when considering tracks with tighter curve radii.
-Individual analyses have shown that softer tie pad types like Sylomer® SLS 1308G result in further improvements of track quality.
-"In general, it can be said that tie pads are a technically and economically proven solution for reducing the total costs of a track superstructure," said Professor Peter Veit, summarising the results of the life cycle cost study.
+"At a daily traffic load of 70,000 total gross tons, we see a static cost reduction of one third or an internal rate of return of 16 %," said Stefan Marschnig from LCC rail consult, a research partner of Graz University of Technology, summarising the results.
+An internal rate of return3 of 5 % is already achieved at a traffic load of 10,000 total gross tons per day.
+Decreasing curve radiuses further increase the saving effect.
+Individual analyses have shown that softer sleeper pad types like Sylomer® SLS 1308G result in further improvements of track quality.
+"In general, it can be said that sleeper pads are a technically and economically proven solution for reducing the total costs of a track superstructure," said Professor Peter Veit, summarising the results of the life cycle cost study.

 3 This internal rate of return is based on the additional cost for the pads.
-In other words, this value indicates at what interest rate the tie pads refinance themselves, or how fast the positive effects from the pads, such as reduced maintenance expenses and increased service life, pay for the additional investment.
-The lower limit of 3.5 % is identical to the bank rate.
-Austrian Railways requires a rate of 5 % for the implementation of innovations.
+In other words, this value indicates at what interest rate the sleeper pads refinance themselves, or how fast the positive effects from the pads, such as reduced maintenance expenses and increased service life, pay for the additional investment.
+The lower limit of 3.5 % is identical to the bank rate, Austrian Railways requires a rate of 5 % for the implementation of innovations.
 All of these interest rates are real rates, in other words not accounting for inflation.

-" Some 980,000 ties and 350 turnouts with Getzner pads installed worldwide. "
+" Some 980,000 sleepers and 350 turnouts with Getzner pads have been installed worldwide. "